Top three reasons to go mountain biking in Fruita

 If your group has climbers under the age of 18, contact us prior to booking to make arrangements.

 To get to Fruita, CO, most people fly into Denver International Airport that is just over four hours away from Fruita.
 From there, you can rent a car or take a shuttle service.
 Another option is flying into Grand Junction Regional Airport, just half an hour away from Fruita.

 You will meet your guide at the Colorado Backcountry Biker shop.
 From there, you’ll head to your tour.
-The guide will choose the appropriate terrain dependent on conditions and ability of the group.
+The guide will choose the appropriate terrain dependent on the conditions and ability of the group.